michael-franke/blog/_posts/2023-12-10-LLM-forms-of-life.md

 Over and over again.

 So, totally silly question, or maybe a bit insightful after all?
-I&rsquo;d say we can glimpse from this why we intuit that [LLMs are &ldquo;stochastic parrots&rdquo;](https://dl.acm.org/doi/pdf/10.1145/3442188.3445922) and that [LLMs have mastered formal competence, but seem to lack functional competence](https://arxiv.org/abs/2301.06627).
+I&rsquo;d say we can glimpse from this why we intuit that [LLMs are &ldquo;stochastic parrots&rdquo;](https://dl.acm.org/doi/pdf/10.1145/3442188.3445922) and that [LLMs may have mastered formal competence, but seem to lack functional competence](https://arxiv.org/abs/2301.06627).
 The language modeling objective provides no incentive to use language to achieve any goals.
-LM-modeling agents do not share information, make promises and don&rsquo;t greet one another even if they say &ldquo;hi!&rdquo;
+LM-modeling agents do not share information, make promises and don&rsquo;t greet one another even if they produce that string &ldquo;hi!&rdquo;

+Would anything change if we also consider fine-tuning a foundation LLM with subsequent reinforcement learning, which modulates the output to be more helpful (and less toxic, &#x2026;)?
+Yes, but only a bit.
+Silence would not be the optimal solution in a society of agents optimizing this conjoined objective anymore.
+But **there is much more to human language use than being a helpful assistant**.
+The richness and diversity of human purposes behind our flapping lips, hands, pens and keystrokes is not even approximately met.
+(There are many language games, of which being a helpful assistant is just one, in our human forms of life; see below.)

 # Language games and forms of life